variousauthors/monstermash-jam-2014/NEXTSTEPS.md

 [ ] pressing q should start the recording, and then any other key should choose
     what macro name to use.
-[ ] The recordings all live in a recording_macros.lua file, and are a table
-    of recordings indexed by that letter.
+    - however, VHS should not record these keypresses: it should only record controller input [ ] The recordings all live in a recording_macros.lua file, and are a table of recordings indexed by that letter.
 This gets written to disk in the stop state